arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 ## Interception Without the Unity Container ##
-The examples youâ€™ve seen so far show how to setup interception as part of the type registration in the Unity container.
+The examples you’ve seen so far show how to setup interception as part of the type registration in the Unity container.
 If you are not using a Unity container for DI or want to use interception without using a container, you can use the **Intercept** class.
 The following two examples show how you can setup interception using the Unity container, and using the **Intercept** class.
 Both examples attach the same interception pipeline to a **TenantStore** object.

 ```csharp
 // Example 1.
 Using a container.